• Skip to primary navigation

 I used the small chopping size for my vegetables for this recipe.

-I like to make a pot of vegan minestrone on Sunday, and Paul and I eat it all week long.
+I like to make a vegan minestrone soup recipe on Sunday, and Paul and I eat it all week.
 Then, I fill up soup crocks and make other vegan salads for easy packing in the morning.

 Cooking and prepping food beforehand makes taking a healthy lunch work easy.